oauth2-proxy/oauth2-proxy/docs/docs/configuration/alpha_config.md

 (**Appears on:** [Cookie](#cookie))

-ScriptAccess is an enum representing whether a cookie is accessible to JavaScript Available modes are "allow", "deny" (default behavior)
+ScriptAccess is an enum representing whether a cookie is accessible to JavaScript Available modes are "Allow", "Deny" (default behavior)

 ### SecretSource